zhuyizheng/IMOLean/README.md

 hypotheses for the problem whether or not they follow from the other hypotheses.

-Similarly, a reference to `XY` as a line is taken to imply that `X` does not equal `Y` and that is included as a hypothesis, and a reference to `XY` being parallel to something is considered a reference to it as a line.
+Similarly, a reference to `XY` as a line (or ray) is taken to imply that `X` does not equal `Y` and that is included as a hypothesis, and a reference to `XY` being parallel to something is considered a reference to it as a line.
+A reference to `XY` meeting or intersecting something (probably a line or circle) is also considered a reference to it as a line.
+Saying that `XY` and `AB` meet or intersect at `P` is considered to mean that `P` lies in the intersection (but does not assert that the two lines are different, so possibly other points could lie in the intersection as well).

 However, such an implicit hypothesis about two points being different is included only once for any given two points (even if it follows